jeffbski/modulize/README.md

 Effectively it works like this:

- - Moves the method(s) into an anonymous module and include it
+ - Moves the method(s) into an anonymous module and includes it
  - then you can simply include additional modules to override and call super if needed

 In reality it is slightly more complicated: